jlblumberg/CV/README.md

 #### Passionate

 When I find something I am passionate about, I tend to adopt a laser focus.
-I found in my last job that many people were complaining about work at the pub, but we didn't have a mechanism for anonymously feeding back to management.
+For instance, I found that many people in the agency I worked at were complaining about their jobs, but we didn't have a mechanism for anonymously feeding back to management.
 I spoke to many people across the business, did a lot of research about different options, and eventually found Peakon (an employee engagement platform).
 I successfully pitched a case to the leadership team and secured funding from our finance department.
 We on-boarded the platform and began to improve employee satisfaction and engagement.

 #### Additional skills